 Renewable and circular end products that are formed (from A-Z) in a SWESTEP plant.

 • Renewable Diesel (EN-590 approved).

 • Variations of fuels for the Transport Sector.

 • Variations of liquids for the Chemical Industry.

 • Variations of liquids and additives for the Fossil Dependent Industry.

 2. New Raw Materials (NRM)

-Sustainable liquids that is produced in collaboration with partners both outside and in SWESTEP plants.
+Sustainable liquids and oil that will be refined in collaboration with the petrochemical industry.
 The second stage of development is to create performance chemicals for fossil dependent industries such as; Textile, Plastic, Medical and Cosmetic, to mention but a few.

 As our end products (green fuels and liquids) have an identical chemical molecular structure to the fossil raw materials, our technology presents opportunities to replace and deliver a sustainable alternative to the world’s fossil dependence.